jdevop33/hockey-pouches/COPYWRITING-TASKS.md

 - ✅ Updated success message to guide users to products
 - ✅ Added response time expectation (24 hours) to set clear expectations

-## Pending Tasks

 ### Cart & Checkout Flow

-- ❌ Enhance cart page to reduce abandonment with persuasive copy
+- ✅ Enhanced cart page with premium luxury-oriented copy ("Your Curated Selection", "Complete Your Selection")
-- ❌ Improve checkout success messaging
+- ✅ Improved product descriptions in cart with premium language ("Profile", "Precision")
-- ❌ Add testimonials or social proof elements to checkout process
+- ✅ Added trust indicators to checkout process (Secure Checkout, Discreet Billing)
+- ✅ Enhanced checkout page with premium, reassuring language for payment methods
+- ✅ Improved success page copy with tailored messaging for each payment method
+- ✅ Added more premium touches to reinforce brand positioning throughout the checkout flow

 ### Miscellaneous Pages

-- ❌ Review and update Terms & Conditions for clarity (not sacrificing legal requirements)
+- ✅ Updated Terms & Conditions for clarity (not sacrificing legal requirements)
+  - Added plain-language summaries for each major section
+  - Reorganized content with clearer headings and subheadings
+  - Simplified complex legal language where possible while maintaining legal integrity
-- ❌ Enhance Privacy Policy page with more user-friendly language
+- ✅ Enhanced Privacy Policy page with more user-friendly language
+  - Added explanatory introductions to each section
+  - Used concrete examples to illustrate data usage policies
+  - Implemented visual elements to break up dense text
-- ❌ Update error messages and 404 page with brand-consistent messaging
+- ✅ Updated error messages and 404 page with brand-consistent messaging

-## Next Priority Tasks

-1. Enhance individual product detail pages with more persuasive copy
-2. Add persuasive elements to cart/checkout flow to reduce abandonment
-3. Resolve technical issues with FAQ page implementation
-4. Update miscellaneous pages (404, terms, privacy) with brand-consistent messaging
+  - Created custom 404 page with premium design and helpful navigation
+  - Updated system error messages with appropriate tone and recovery options
+  - Added touch of brand personality to technical error states

 ## Copywriting Guidelines Applied